Post updated: October 18, 2020

 Ultimately, it just took a lot of hard work and patience.

-2017 was my third full year as a freelance writer.
+2017 was the first year I cracked the six-figure milestone in my freelance business.
+That was my third full year as a freelance writer.
 That means that—at the end of 2017—I had been at this for three and a half years.
 It took me that amount of time to get what I earn now (and not 30 days like so many gurus and experts would have you believe).

-Will I earn six figures as a freelancer again?
+Will I earn six figures as a freelancer every single year?
 Maybe.
 But, then again, maybe not.

 That’s the thing with freelancing—it can be sort of unpredictable.
-And, I’m OK with that.
-I impressed myself with the amount I was able to earn this past year.
-But, I won’t be heartbroken if it doesn’t happen again—money isn’t everything, my friend.
+And, I’m okay with that.
+I’ve impressed myself with the amount I’ve been able to earn so far.
+But, I won’t be heartbroken if my income takes a dip every now and then.
+Money isn’t everything.
+Plus, those ups and downs are all part of the freelance rollercoaster ride.

 Got questions?
 Holler at your girl (that’s me—I’m your girl).